IMF cash in bag, a debt moratorium may give Ukraine what it needs

 "There is a potential cost and the question is whether the cost is bigger than the benefit," he said.
 "It's a thin line."

-(Additional reporting by Marc Jones and Chris Vellacott in London; Editing by Mark Trevelyan and Toby Chopra)
+(Additional reporting by Marc Jones and Chris Vellacott in London; Editing by Mark Trevelyan)